react-native-datetimepicker/datetimepicker/README.md

 #### `textColor` (`optional`, `iOS only`)

 Allows changing of the textColor of the date picker.
+Has effect only when `display` is `"spinner"`.

 ```js
 <RNDateTimePicker textColor="red" />